zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 OpenAI also provides image generation capabilities which can be invoked using this connector module.
 The `OpenAIDeployedModel` entity is compatible with the [image generation operation from GenAI Commons](/appstore/modules/genai/commons/#generate-image).

-In order to implement image generations into your Mendix application, you can use the Image generation microflow actions from GenAI Commons directly.
-When developing your microflow, you can drag and drop it from the toolbox: find it under the **GenAI (Generates)** category in the **Toolbox** in Mendix Studio Pro:
+In order to implement image generation into your Mendix application, you can use the Image generation microflow actions from GenAI Commons directly.
+When developing your microflow, you can drag and drop it from the toolbox: find it under the **GenAI (Generate)** category in the **Toolbox** in Mendix Studio Pro:

 - Generate Image